NordicHPC/sonar/build-dist/README.md

-# Build Sonar RPMs
+# Build Sonar RPMs and DEBs

 The configuration assets for Sonar are not bundled in the RPM, so there will typically be one RPM that can be used on all nodes of a particular hardware and OS configuration.

-The .spec files here build from source.
+The RPM .spec files here build from source.
 You normally need to build on the cluster that will take the RPM, or on a machine with a compatible OS, to get library versions right.

 The build scripts in the .spec files will typically need to be customized for your system, minimally to specify how to initialize dependencies (Rust, C, Binutils, GPU headers).
 There are instructions in the .spec files.

+For now, the DEBs are built from already-built RPMs.

 ## RPM cookbook on a Fedora workstation